-Article 7.1 Master's tracks
+Article 7.1 Master's specialisations

-The student will choose from one of the following Master's tracks, namely:
+The student will choose from one of the following Master's specialisations, namely:

 - a.
-Chemistry for Life
+Algebra and Topology

 - b.
-Physical Chemistry of Molecules and Materials
+Applied Stochastics

 - c.
-Functional Genomics
+Mathematical Physics

 - d.
-Neuroscience
+Mathematical Foundations of Computer Science

 - e.
-Physics of Molecules and Materials
+Science, Management and Innovation

 - f.
-Particle and Astrophysics
+Science in Society

 - g.
-Science, Management and Innovation

-- h.
-Science in Society

-- i.
-Science for Education
+Science and Education

-Within two months after the start of the Master's programme, the student will give notice of their preference of tracks.
-In case the student wishes to follow a different programme than the programmes as outlined below, they must submit a motivated request to the Examination Board before the start of the programme.
+Within two months after the start of the Master's programme, the student will give notice of their preference of specialisation on Osiris.